AdamKyle/flare/resources/info/adventure/section-2.md

 Now that you have a basics of what adventures offer, how does one go about it?

 Clicking embark will set off the adventure.
-How ever before that, youll be asked how many levels at a time.
-If a dungeon has levels divisible by 5, you can do 5 at a time.
-This will not count as a sucessful completion till you finish the last five, but allows you to do just a few levels at a time.
-Maybe you have new gear and are not sure if the gear you equipped is right for the adventure.

 When you embark on the adventue you can't:

 - Move
 - Fight
-- Craft
+- Craft/Enchant
 - Buy/sell - from either the shop or market board
 - Train skills
 - Equip items/unequip items